Slavery in ancient Greece: Ottoman Greece

 The Islamic law regarding Islamic views on slavery legitimized enslavement by purchase of already enslaved people from middleman slave traders; by children born from two enslaved parents or from a slave mother without an acknowledged father; or by enslaving war captives, specifically kafir of Dar al-Harb, that is non-Muslims from non-Muslim lands, with whom Muslims of Dar al-Islam (the Muslim world) were by definition always in a state of war.

 A Muslim man was by law entitled to have sexual intercourse with his female slave (concubinage in Islam) without this being defined as extramarital sex (zina); if he chose to acknowledge paternity of a child with her the child would become free, and his mother would become umm walad and manumitted on the death of her enslaver; but if he did not acknowledge paternity both the child and mother would remain slaves, continuing the line of slavery.

 During Ottoman rule, Greeks were subjected to the Devshirme slave system.
 In the devşirme, which connotes "draft", "blood tax" or "child collection", young Christian boys from the Balkans and Anatolia were taken from their homes and families, forcibly converted to Islam, and enlisted into the most famous branch of the Kapıkulu, the janissaries.
 Most of the military commanders of the Ottoman forces, imperial administrators, and de facto rulers of the Empire, such as Sokollu Mehmed Pasha, were recruited in this way.

 By 1609, the Sultan's Kapıkulu forces increased to about 100,000.

 During the Greek War of Independence (1821–1829), the Ottoman practiced wide scale enslavement of Greeks.
-An occasion which attracted particular attention were the large-scale enslavement of the Greek population on Chios after the Chios massacre of 1822.
+An occasion which attracted particular attention was the large-scale enslavement of the Greek population on Chios after the Chios massacre of 1822.

 This incident attracted great attention in Europe and gave the Ottoman Empire bad publicity.
 It ultimately resulted in the first anti-slavery reform in the Ottoman Empire, the Firman of 1830, which decreed the manumission of the Greek war prisoners.

 Kösem Sultan and Gülnuş Sultan were reportedy among the most known examples of the people enslaved in Serbia.

+Enslavement of Greeks continued across the Ottoman Empire's remaining territories after the Greek War of Independence, well into the 20th century, including the enslavement of Christian women during the Greek genocide.